-Policy 1.4.2: Conservation areas identified on the Future Land Use Map FLUM shall be
+Policy 1.4.2: Conservation areas identified on the Future Land Use-Map FLUM shall be protected by enactment of appropriate ordinances or by public acquisition.

-Policy 1.4.3: The City shall have a program to protect, preserve or appropriately re-use the historic resources in the City's coastal zone.
+Policy 1.4.3: The City shall have develop a program to protect, preserve or appropriately re-use the historic resources in the City's coastal zone.
 [9J-5.012(3)(b)10.]